Buying real estate in Thailand?

 Can I travel in and out easily with residency in Thailand?

-The LTR visa does not provide visa-free access to other countries or the Schengen Area, as it is a Thai domestic visa category that only governs your stay in Thailand.
+The LTR visa does not grant visa-free access to other countries or regions, because it is a Thai domestic immigration status, not an international travel document, so your travel privileges abroad remain tied to your passport nationality.

 Does this residency lead to permanent residency in Thailand eventually?